 - More resiliency and even safer public synthetic monitoring locations

 To expand to new availability zones, we need to add new IP addresses to Dynatrace Synthetic.
-This may require you to whitelist these new addresses within your organization.
+This may require you to add these new addresses to your organization’s list of allowed IP addresses.

 - Your monitored resource (i.e., your website or application) needs to accept traffic from the IP addresses of our synthetic locations.